 - Narrowing of blood vessels going to the feet.

 Your nerves may not work as well as normal because even a slightly high blood sugar (glucose) level can, over time, damage some of your nerves (neuropathy).
-Read more about diabetic neuropathy.
+Read more in the separate leaflet called Diabetic Neuropathy.

 If you have diabetes you have an increased risk of developing narrowing of the blood vessels (arteries), known as peripheral arterial disease.
 The arteries in the legs are quite commonly affected.
 This can cause a reduced blood supply (poor circulation) to the feet.
 Skin with a poor blood supply does not heal as well as normal and is more likely to be damaged.